NeonNegro/equipamentos/README.md

 ## Description

-In this program it is possible to register users and equipment; in addition to rent and return these to stock.
+In this Backend program it is possible to register users and equipment; in addition to rent and return these to stock.
 New units of already registered equipment can also be added.

 ## Diagram